 The biggest issue with maintaining your own list is keeping up with all the media moves.
 You want a database that lets you save your searches (using keywords and filters, of course) so your lists automagically update without you having to do a thing.
 And when new journalists do appear in your lists, you’ll see an icon beside their name, so you can know immediately who the new kid in town is, and treat them accordingly.

 - Are you able to reach out to influencers with personalized pitches directly from the platform?

-That is to say, is email distribution built in?
+Is email distribution built in?
 And what about tracking capabilities?
-Sending emails to your lists right from the platform is good and useful; what’s better is knowing who opened them and on what links they clicked.
+Sending emails to your lists right from the platform is good and useful; what’s even better is also knowing who opened them and what links they clicked on.
 You want both.